Last Wednesday 22 May 2019, I visited a ‘debate’ at the Tilburg University , about the academic boycott of

 During clashes between Israeli soldiers and Arab students, the university was attacked

-and equipment were confiscated.
+by soldiers, were confiscated.
 In the morning, when Michiel Bot was

 entering the building, the windows were broken and glass was scattered on the